3 Canadian Stocks Billionaires Are Buying in Bulk

 Cenovus Energy

 Cenovus Energy has at least a dozen billionaires piling in, drawn to its integrated oil and gas prowess amid a booming energy market.
-The company has made a number of key financial balance sheet moves I think are noteworthy.
-Census has been focused on slashing its debt load, selling non-core assets, and just closed an $8.6 billion MEG Energy buy that supercharges synergies at Christina Lake.
+The company has made a number of key financial balance sheet moves that I think are noteworthy.
+Cenovus has been focused on slashing its debt load and selling non-core assets, and it just closed an $8.6 billion MEG Energy buy that supercharges synergies at Christina Lake.

 Brookfield Corp